Scone Surface Water Management Plan - Community Survey

 - The sewer network has contributed to localised flooding at a number of locations through insufficient capacity when surface water enters the combined system.

-The Council has recently engaged consulting engineers, RSK/Binnies, to develop the SWMP.
+Perth & Kinross Council has recently engaged consulting engineers RSK/Binnies, to develop the SWMP.
 This work will involve reviewing and modelling existing flood conditions and the consideration of potential measures to address flood risk.

 RSK’s surveyors will shortly be undertaking a topographical survey to inform the SWMP.
-The survey is scheduled to commence on the 21 July 2025 and will focus on the Annaty Burn and external property thresholds, e.g., external door sill levels, air brick levels, etc. across the identified areas of Scone.
+The survey is scheduled to commence on Monday 21 July 2025 and will include capture of will include capture of external property thresholds, e.g. external door sill levels, air brick levels, etc, across the identified areas of Scone.

 Why your views matter